Which cables to use

 PoE IN and OUT-going cables should be installed in a crossed way when using the IP67 header

 The maximum number of anchors in one chain depends on how they are powered, and the quality of the cables.
-Using cables and switches which comply with our specs below you'll be able to have a maximum of 4 anchors on a chain, with a maximum of 100 m between each anchor.
-The total cable length of the daisy chain is limited to 210 m.
+Using cables and switches which comply with our specs you'll be able to have a maximum of 5 anchors on a chain, with a maximum of 80 m between each anchor.
+The total cable length of the daisy chain is therefore limited to 400 m.
 More anchors on a single chain will cause issues.

 Validating the anchors